philip06/data-cleaner-gpt/README.md

 # data-cleaner-gpt

 # Installation
-python -m pip install -r requirements.txt
+python3 -m pip install -r requirements.txt

 # Configuration
 - Create a file called input_data.csv with the data you want to categorize